Close

 22. SECRETARIAL AUDIT REPORT

-The Secretarial Audit Report does not contain any qualifications, reservations, adverse remarks or disclaimers.
-As per the requirements of the Listing Regulations, Practicing Company Secretaries of the material unlisted subsidiaries of the Company have undertaken secretarial audits of such subsidiaries for FY22.
-The Audit Reports of such material unlisted subsidiaries confirm that they have complied with the provisions of the Act, Rules, Regulations and Guidelines and that there were no deviations or non-compliances.
-The Secretarial Audit Reports of the unlisted material subsidiaries viz.
-Tata Power Delhi Distribution Limited, Tata Power Solar Systems Limited and Walwhan Renewable Energy Limited have been annexed to this Report.
+As per the requirements of Listing Regulations, Practicing Company Secretaries of the material unlisted subsidiaries of the Company have undertaken secretarial audits of subsidiaries for FY23.
+The Secretarial Audit Reports of such subsidiaries confirms that they have complied with the provisions of the Act, Rules, Regulations and Guidelines and that there were no deviations or non-compliances.

 23. SECRETARIAL STANDARDS

-The Company has devised proper systems to ensure compliance with the provisions of all applicable Secretarial Standards issued by the Institute of Company Secretaries of India and that such systems are adequate and operating effectively.
+Your Company has devised proper systems to ensure compliance with the provisions of all applicable Secretarial Standards issued by the Institute of Company Secretaries of India and that such systems are adequate and operating effectively.

 24. LOANS, GUARANTEES, SECURITIES AND INVESTMENTS